yay-couch/couch-php/README.md

 ##Configuration##

-Configuration is optional but you can provide all this options;
+Configuration is optional but you can provide all these options;

 ```php
 /** client **/